In this section

 Overridden metamethods:

-__concat—the function concatenates the User string value and another string.
+•__concat—function that concatenates the User string value and another string. |

-Table HeaderField
+HeaderField Table

-The table describes the HTTP or ICAP message header.
+The table describes HTTP or ICAP messages.

 Field